“I wanna be in public relations when I grow up!” – says no one, ever.

 - History of PR: A very brief look at the two men who started contemporary PR

-- PR examples: Examples of different kinds of PR and successful campaigns
+- PR examples: Examples of different kinds of successful PR campaigns

 - Public relations agencies: What they do and what you should keep in mind if you’re thinking of hiring one